KangaRoo1372/webliero/converter/readme.md

 - some object parameters in Liero are hardcoded, i.e. they have either fixed values (e.g. repeat) or are assigned to only specific objects (e.g. laserBeam).
 In WebLiero though, all object parameters are fully moddable.
 This means that some WL weapons / objects would work differently after conversion to Liero
 - in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), medium sprites (7x7 size) and small sprites (4x4 size), whereas only "medium sprites" could be used as startFrame for weapon objects and non-weapon objects.
 In WebLiero though, you can choose any sprite you want for startFrame.
 That's why some weapons / objects would look and work differently after conversion to Liero
 - there are some issues with some properties in special objects after implementing converted LWP file via LieroM8 (propably due to some bugs in LieroM8).
 Currently known bugs: wrong values of blowAway parameter in sobject1 (Large explosion), sobject3 (small explosion) and sobject4 (hellraider smoke).
 It is recommended to change them manually in LieroKit (somehow LieroM8 cannot do this... don't ask why)
 - the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however since WebLiero Extended uses some special parameters which changes the game & weapons logic significantly.
-That's why WL Extended mods would not work properly after conversion to Liero mods.
+That's why WL Extended mods would not work properly after conversion to Liero mods

+_*So, if you want to have no issues after converting your WL mod to LWP, then follow these instructions:*_

+- set "laserBeam: true" only for wObject 28 (the other weapon must have this property value "false");
+- do not make a mod with more than 40 weapons, 24 nObjects and 14 sObjects;
+- set fixed values for "repeat" property depending on shotType, i.e.:
+- for shotType: 0,1,2,3 = set "repeat": 1;
+- for shotType: 4 = set "repeat": 1000 for wObject 28;
+- for shotType: 4 = set "repeat": 8 for any other wObjects;
+- do not set negative values for any properties (except for gravity);
+- use original spritesheet (or at least do not add more sprites to the spritesheet);
+- set only "medium sprites" (110-129) as startFrame for wObjects and nObjects;
+- do not add any WebLiero Extended properties;
+- after conversion, change manually values of blowAway property for sid1, sid3 and sid4.

 ## *4. CREDITS*